nic-dgl104-winter-2025/dgl104-rrj-GeorgeAK-cloud/README.md

 While design patterns provide valuable solutions to common programming challenges, they are not one-size-fits-all solutions.
 Developers should be aware of the context in which they apply these patterns and consider the potential for over-engineering or creating complex dependencies.
 Understanding both design patterns and their anti-patterns can lead to better software design practices.

-Got it!
-Here’s a revised version of the README that maintains the structure you provided but presents the content in a different way:

 ### HOW TO CONTRIBUTE TO OPEN SOURCE